Mark Anthony Barriga

-Mark Anthony Barriga (born 11 June 1993) is a Filipino professional boxer who challenged for the IBF mini-flyweight title in 2018.
-As an amateur, Barriaga represented Philippines at the 2012 Olympics, reaching the round of 16 of the light-flyweight bracket.
+Mark Anthony Barriga (born June 11, 1993) is a Filipino professional boxer who challenged for the IBF mini-flyweight title in 2018.
+As an amateur, Barriga represented Philippines at the 2012 Olympics, reaching the round of 16 of the light-flyweight bracket.

 Personal life

 Barriga was born in Danao, Cebu but grew up in Panabo, Davao del Norte.
 Mark Anthony was born to Edgar and Melita Barriga, the former a printing machine operator for a Korean company in their hometown.
 Barriga took up boxing at the age of 10, encouraged by his father.
 He studied business at the UM Panabo College and plays guitar as a hobby.

 Amateur career

 Barriga's participation at the 2012 London Olympics ended after he lost to Kazakh boxer Birzhan Zhakypov, 16–17, in their August 4 round-of-16 match.
 Barriga was slapped with a one-point deduction in the middle of the fight's third and final round, enabling Zhakypov to eke out a one-point win despite trailing by two (8–10) after the second round.